-Prompt for file location File permissions The file must be accessible by the user's file system permissions.
+File permissions The file must be accessible by the user's file system permissions.
 Data flow A copy of the file is streamed from the client machine to the application server.
+Import from the application server to the database server. • The copy of the file on the application server is deleted after the import is complete.
+Ramifications / Limitations Slower performance (file is copied multiple times) Only available when running the import interactively Limited to files less than 100MB

+Prompt for file location

-Import from the application server to the database server.
-The copy of the file on the application server is deleted after the import is complete.
-Ramifications / Limitations Slower performance (file is copied multiple times) Only available when running the import interactively Limited to files less than 100MB Always use this file File permissions File must be accessible by the application server's permissions File path must be a UNC path, not a mapped drive (meaning \\servername\foldername, not I:\foldername) Data flow The file is streamed from the file source to the database server for import.
-Ramifications / Limitations Faster performance No practical limit to the file size Can be used in Scheduler
+File permissions File must be accessible by the application server's permissions File path must be a UNC path, not a mapped drive (meaning \\servername\foldername, not I:\foldername) Data flow The file is streamed from the file source to the database server for import.
+Ramifications / Limitations Faster performanceNo practical limit to the file size Can be used in Scheduler